ProjectMoon/eve2/README.md

 <http://ant.apache.org/><br/>
 <http://ant.apache.org/ivy/>

-Once having installed Ant and Ivy and putting them on your classpath, run the build script by typing "ant" in the root of the repository.
-Dependencies will be fetched and added to the classpath automatically.
+Once having installed Ant and Ivy and putting them on your classpath, you must resolve dependencies before building:

+    ant dependencies

+This may take awhile if it is your first time building eve.
+After everything downloads and installs into the `lib` directory, you are ready to build:

+    ant jar

 The build process will produce an executable jar `eve.jar` in the `dist` directory.
 Execute `java -jar dist/eve.jar` to start the interpreter.